 - slurred speech.

 If a significant discrepancy exists between your BAC and your alleged level of impairment, something is wrong.
-This may be the case where you either (1) reportedly exhibited no impairment, or (2) exhibited even slight impairment, but your BAC was high...by even as much as two or three times the legal limit.
+This may be the case where you either (1) reportedly exhibited no impairment, or (2) exhibited very slight impairment, but had a high BAC.

-It isn't enough for the police to prove you were under the influence...the crime is driving under the influence.
-If, for example,
+It isn't enough for the police to prove you were under the influence.
+The crime is driving under the influence.

 - you were involved in an accident and no one saw you driving the car, or

-- if the police found you when you were in your parked car,
+- the police found you when you were in your parked car,

 - DUI police reports must be accurate,